|

 2024 - Detective Conan 4-D Live Show: Jewel Under the Starry Sky - Now Open - (3/23/2024) According to MSN, the new “Detective Conan 4-D Live Show: Jewel Under the Starry Sky” attraction that just opened on Friday at Universal Studios Japan is actually “the first pemanent attraction at USF featuring a Japanese anime series.”
 From the look of things, this attraction has been set up inside the park’s former Terminator 2: 3-D attraction theater, and will continue to use that venue’s 3D projection screen as well as live-actors who travel both on-stage and through the theater audience, while certain moments are emphasised through the use of the theaters existing 4D effects system, used to blow smoke or add splashes of water on the audience.

-2024 - Donkey Kong Country - (11/12/2024) Nintendo’s Shigeru Miyamoto was on hand at Universal Studios Japan this week to announce that the new Donkey Kong Country themed expansion to Super Nintendo World, including the highly anticipated Mine Cart Madness coaster, will finally open to the public on December 11st, 2024.
+(11/27/2024) While the new Donkey Kong Country expansion to Super Nintendo World at Universal Studios Japan won't be ready to open until December 11th, the park did unveil the new entrance portal to the expansion land.
+Follow the link to check it out.
+(11/12/2024) Nintendo’s Shigeru Miyamoto was on hand at Universal Studios Japan this week to announce that the new Donkey Kong Country themed expansion to Super Nintendo World, including the highly anticipated Mine Cart Madness coaster, will finally open to the public on December 11st, 2024.
 In the video Miyamoto-san takes us all on a tour of the new land to show off the interactive games and features, a peek at the themed food items, exclusive gift items and a peek at the new Mine Cart Madness queue (which features a Cranky Kong animatronics) and ride as well!
 Fun note, the station appears to use moving walkways to speed up the loading process and keep the mine carts in constant motion through the station.

 (4/20/2024) An official post from Universal Studios Japan online has confirmed that the opening of Donkey Kong Country, which was expected to take place this Spring will now be delayed until “late 2024”.
 Since the expansion land has only one mainline attraction, the unique “Boom Coaster” system developed specifically for Donkey Kong Country, then we can only assume that any issues causing the delay are related to the roller coaster attraction.
 It’s interesting to note that a clone of the roller coaster is also under construction within the new Epic Universe theme park in Orlando.
 Like the Osaka version, the Orlando version has also begun making test runs.
 Before now the Japanese version was set to open this Spring, so the themeing of course in Japan is essentially close to being finished, which would technically set it apart from the Orlando version.
 With this in mind, it is always possible that perrthaps the delay in Japan has been an issue with the theming.
 For example, maybe a major special effect wasn’t working correctly and needed to be reworked.
 Another idea is that it could be a ride envelope issue, where a piece of a themeing was perhaps too close to the cars as they passed by.
 Worse case scenario however is that perhaps a fault was found with the ride system itself, which wouldn’t be surprising since it is a prototype after all.
 The best way to tell how serious the issue is will be to monitor the Orlando ride to see if they continue to test it or if all testing suddenly stops in Orlando as well.